xtdb/xtdb/docs/implementation.md

 ## CRUX Implementation Notes

-See the [MVP Notes](mvp.md) for the background and motivation behind CRUX.
+See the [MVP Summary](mvp.md) for the background and motivation behind CRUX.

-The document [Internals](internals.md) discusses our ideas *before* we wrote the MVP, while this document aims to explain how it actually works *after* we wrote the MVP.
+The document [Internals](internals.md) (and the other docs in this folder) discusses our ideas *before* we wrote the MVP, while this document aims to explain how it actually works *after* we wrote the MVP.
 As can be expected, some early ideas live on.

 ### Introduction